Our Services

 Getting Started.

-Making a commitment to try something different is a powerful way to support your success.
-We offer a free 15-minute consultation call so that you can get a sense of our work and ask questions.
-We’ll ask you some questions about your symptoms and goals for therapy.
+Make a commitment to try something different.
+We offer a free, 15-minute phone call to give you a sense of our work and for you to ask questions.
 This is our chance to see if we might be a good “fit” for one another.
-If we’re not a great match, we can share a list of trusted referrals.
+If we’re not a great match, we can help you find one.

 $225